Beautiful views, natural landmarks and historic attractions – make Yorkshire’s rivers the destination for your next walk.

 The Strid is one of the best river walks in Yorkshire.
 Park up at Bolton Abbey and take a leisurely stroll up to the Cavendish Pavilion where you can take the waterside path into Strid Wood.
 The leafy surroundings provide a pleasant backdrop to the fast-moving river, which you’ll follow all the way up to Barden Bridge.
 You can cross here to join the opposite pathway to go back to the start.
 It’s just 4.7-miles to complete the whole circuit, but if the weather’s good, you can even extend the walk up to Simon’s Seat.

-The Strid Circular walk starts on The Dales Way near Cavendish Pavilion.
+The walk starts on The Dales Way near Cavendish Pavilion, Bolton Abbey, Skipton, North Yorkshire, BD23 6AN.
+Check out the route.

 You can get your fill of history and nature on this 10-mile ramble through the glorious valley of Mallerstang on the Cumbrian border of the Yorkshire Dales.
 You’ll start in Kirkby Stephen and join the footpath that hugs the banks of the River Eden as you head south to Nateby.
 Take in the sweeping green hills either side of you as you walk on to Pendragon Castle, known for its connection to King Arthur.
 You’ll then cross the river and head back towards Kirkby Stephen, passing Lammerside Castle before finishing at Hartley Castle.

-The Mallerstang Circular starts on North Road, Kirkby Stephen, Cumbria, CA17 4RS.
+The walk starts on North Road, Kirkby Stephen, Cumbria, CA17 4RS.
+Check out the route.

 Historic landmarks, natural beauty spots and easygoing paths make this 3-mile walk around Richmond a beauty.
 Begin in the town centre and head to Green Bridge where you can take in stunning views of Richmond Castle before walking through the ancient woodlands of Billy Bank, Round Howe and Hudswell Woods.
 Once you reach the River Swale, you can cross the Round Howe Footbridge and enjoy the view before you join the riverside trail.
 It opens up into a series of sun-kissed clearings as you head to the Swale Rapids, then make your way back to the start.

 If you’re looking for a gentle walk in a quiet, picturesque stretch of the Yorkshire Dales, this leisurely 4.5-mile route will do the trick.
-You’ll start in the tiny village of Arncliffe and head for the easygoing paths that lie beside the little-known River Skirfare.
-Make your way through the preserved ash woodland of Guildersbank before you reach another equally pretty village at Linton.
-Here, you’ll find a bridge to cross the river and head back along the bottom of Cote Moor Top into Arncliffe.
+You’ll start in the tiny village of Arncliffe and head along the easygoing paths that lie right beside the little-known River Skirfare.
+Make your way through the wonderfully preserved ash woodland of Guildersbank before you reach another equally pretty village at Linton.
+Here, you’ll find a bridge to cross the river and head back along the bottom of Cote Moor Top into Arncliffe to finish.

-The Littondale Circular starts at Brootes Lane, Arncliffe, North Yorkshire, BD24 9PY.
+The walk starts at Brootes Lane, Arncliffe, North Yorkshire, BD24 9PY.
+Check out the route.

 Grewelthorpe is a picturesque village in the Nidderdale Area of Outstanding Natural Beauty, but the star of this 6.7-mile walk is the River Ure.
-You’ll start with a stroll down Nutwith Lane before you climb 215-metre to the top of Horsepasture Hill to look out over the North York Moors and Nutwith Common.
-This is where you’ll meet the River Ure – follow it downstream through the pasture fields at Badger Lane Farm and Nutwith Cote until you enter the woodland.
-There are a few riverside clearings here, perfect for a picnic break before you head back to the start on bridleways.
+You’ll start with a stroll down Nutwith Lane before you climb 215 metres up Horsepasture Hill to look out over the North York Moors and Nutwith Common.
+This is where you’ll meet the River Ure – follow it downstream through the pasture fields at Badger Lane Farm and Nutwith Cote until you enter the woods.
+There are a few clearings here, perfect for a picnic break before you head back to the start on bridleways.

-The Grewelthorpe Circular walk starts on Nunwith Lane, Grewelthorpe.
+The walk starts on Nunwith Lane, Grewelthorpe, North Yorkshire, HG4 3DD.
+Check out the route.

 The historic ruins of the 12th-century Jervaulx Abbey are both the start and end of this breathtaking 7-mile jaunt around the lowlands of the Yorkshire Dales.
 You’ll head east from the abbey, past rolling fields that lead you down to the waters of the River Ure and over Kilgram Bridge towards Thornton Steward.
 The 16th-century Danby Hall estate is your next pit-stop, before you once again cross the river at Cover Bridge and join the charming waterside paths back down to the old abbey ruins.

-The Jervaulx Abbey and the River Ure walk starts at Jervaulx Abbey, East Witton, Ripon, North Yorkshire, HG4 4PH.
+The walk starts at Jervaulx Abbey, East Witton, Ripon, North Yorkshire, HG4 4PH.
+Check out the route.

 West Burton and Aysgarth Falls Circular